If you do not optimize blog posts for SEO you are missing out on tremendous opportunities for organic traffic to your website.

 Not sure if you have fully optimized your blog posts for SEO?
 I use Yoast SEO plugin for WordPress which shows you exactly how well your blog post is optimized and if it’s not, what you’ve missed.

 It’s a super handy tool and helps a great deal.
-For example, recently I wrote an blog post about LinkedIn vs Xing (Xing is a popular German social network).
+For example, I wrote a blog post about LinkedIn Membership Levels.
 My goal for this article was to rank on page one of Google.
-And I did, within a couple days of posting it.
+And I did.
+In fact, I have a featured snippet in position zero of the search results.

-Here’s a look at my Yoast SEO results for the LinkedIn vs Xing blog post.
-The only thing it could find wrong was my title was too short.
-Which clearly didn’t impact the search results and I had no desire to change it.
+Here’s a look at my Yoast SEO results for the LinkedIn Membership Levels blog post.
+The only thing it could find wrong was my title was too long and my keyword distribution was uneven.
+Which clearly didn’t impact the search results and I had no desire to change these.

 By reviewing the results Yoast provides when you upload your blog post, you can see anything you have missed, and how you can further improve the optimization of your blog post.